azens1995/ir-assignment-crawler-p01/README.md

 - Crawls all publication pages from the Pure Portal
 - Extracts publication details: title, year, authors, and links
+- Sends data to API endpoint after each page crawl
 - Polite crawling with configurable delays to avoid 403 errors
 - Comprehensive logging system
 - Selenium-based crawling for dynamic content
-- Export results to CSV format
+- API integration with retry mechanism

 ## Project Structure